 Membership is open only for golf and recreation with the options being Individual, Family and Corporate Social membership.
 Some of the benefits include some significant discounts on golf playing, food and drinks at the club.

-The Pulai Spring Resort is also a good option and is less than an hour’s drive from Singapore.
-Pulai Spring is one of the most creatively designed and magnificent golf courses in Malaysia and was once ranked among the 50 best golf courses in the world.
+Pulai Spring Golf Course is one of the most creatively designed and magnificent golf courses in Malaysia and was once ranked among the 50 best golf courses in the world.
+From Singapore to Pulai Spring Resort by private car is less than an hour’s drive.
 That says a lot about the 18 hole course that is a must visit, whether a golf fan or not.

-Ponderosa Golf Club is another awesome course and is mostly preferred due to its proximity to Johor Bahru city center, being only 15 minutes away and 8 km off the Singapore-Johor Causeway.
+Ponderosa Golf Course is another awesome course and is mostly preferred due to its proximity to Johor Bahru city center, being only 15 minutes away and 8 km off the Singapore-Johor Causeway.